Addiction. What’s Changed?

 Women are vulnerable when it comes to accessibility to addiction treatment because of the limitations and obstacles they face.
 Stabilization during acute detox is challenging; their mental, physical, emotional, and environmental health is all discombobulated.
 Women have unique health issues and conditions that have to be addressed on the onset of treatment, as well as getting back on a circadian rhythm that takes almost a month itself because of the aftermath of substances high jacking neurotransmitters.

-Accessing Dr. Wardman for assessment and stabilization immediately helps us to provide the medication that is now needed to help women begin their recovery.
+Accessing Dr. Wardman for assessment and stabilization immediately helps us to provide best ed medication that is now needed to help women begin their recovery.

 With the potency of fentanyl and methamphetamine, mental health issues are on the rise.
 Yes, you are getting higher, but at what cost?
 Mental stimulation and structure is very important, therefore, our service providers, counselors, and holistic approaches are implemented daily, and are unique for the diverse group of women we serve.
 Not all the women have the same interests, our hope is to give as much knowledge and variety we can, so they can choose interests and explore who they are on their own.